andrecalvo/GraphQL-Apollo-Node-Express-Postgres-Sequelize-starter/README.md

-# GraphQL, Apollo, Express, Apollo, Sequelize starter
+# GraphQL, Apollo, Node, Express, Sequelize starter

 You must have Postgres running on your machine.
 I use [Postgres App](https://postgresapp.com/).
 The configuration/credentials can be set in the `server/config/config.json` file.